What is domestic violence and abuse?

 When you instruct Neves’ domestic violence solicitors to help protect you from your partner’s abusive behaviour, our priority will be to prevent your partner from being in proximity to you and your children.
 No matter how minor you believe an incident to be, our team will always take each report seriously and assess it in detail to determine the best approach for protecting you and your family.
 Due to the nature of domestic violence, our aim will be to ensure your situation is dealt with as quickly as possible and an order is set up with minimal delay to prevent any further harm coming to you or your family.

-As a team of family law specialists, you can count on our domestic violence and abuse solicitors in Milton Keynes for expert advice regardless of how complex your situation may be.
-If you would like to speak to us about your options please contact our Family Law team.
+As a team of family law specialists, you can count on our domestic violence and abuse solicitors in Harpenden for expert advice regardless of how complex your situation may be.
+If you would like to speak to us about your options please contact our family team.

 For more information read our information leaflet on Domestic Abuse.